georgepaul171/Research-Project/README.md

 # Research-Project

 This repository contains all code and resources for my Data Science MSc research project.
-The project focuses on analyzing building-related data, with a particular emphasis on estimating Energy Use Intensity (EUI) through data cleaning, transformation, exploratory data analysis, and Bayesian modeling approaches.
+The project focuses on analyzing building-related data, with a particular emphasis on estimating Energy Use Intensity (EUI) through data cleaning, transformation, exploratory data analysis, and Bayesian modelling approaches.

 ## Project Overview